hdShang/arxiv-daily/docs/cs-AI/2025-09-27/papers/250923143v4-mathbode-measuring-the-stability-of-llm-reasoning-using-frequency-re.md

 ---
 layout: default
-title: MathBode: Measuring the Stability of LLM Reasoning using Frequency Response
+title: "MathBode: Measuring the Stability of LLM Reasoning using Frequency Response"
 ---

 # MathBode: Measuring the Stability of LLM Reasoning using Frequency Response